People have been using boiling water to kill weeds for centuries. It’s not a new practice.

 Takeaway

-Weeds can be a nuisance to the crop world as they multiply rapidly.
+Weeds can be a nuisance to crops because they multiply rapidly.
 They steal valuable nutrients from crops and do not look appealing.

-Chemical herbicides are popular right now.
-However, organic choices are becoming even more popular.
+Synthetic herbicides are popular right now; however, natural alternatives are becoming increasingly popular.

 So, the “hot water sprayer for weeds” method is now seen as a simple and affordable way to kill weeds naturally.